Solrikk/PicTrace-Web/README.md

 ## Getting Started

-_UTrace is a powerful image tracing and comparison tool designed to streamline your development process.
+_PicTrace-Web is a powerful image tracing and comparison tool designed to streamline your development process.
 Follow these steps to set up your environment and launch the application successfully._